1995 Coppa Italia final

 The 1995 Coppa Italia Final decided the winner of the 1994–95 Coppa Italia.
 It was held on 7 and 11 June 1995 between Juventus and Parma.
 The first leg at the Stadio delle Alpi in Turin was the smallest difference won by Juventus after a goal by Sergio Porrini.
-The second leg was played at the Stadio Ennio Tardini in Parma won again by Juventus from another Porrini goal followed by his teammate Fabrizio Ravanelli for a 3–0 aggregate win.
+The second leg was played at the Stadio Ennio Tardini in Parma, won again by Juventus from another Porrini goal followed by his teammate Fabrizio Ravanelli for a 3–0 aggregate win.

 A month earlier, both teams had faced off in the 1995 UEFA Cup Final, in which Parma won 2–1 on aggregate.
+With Juve having won the 1994–95 Serie A title, they met again in the 1995 Supercoppa Italiana (played at the start of 1996 due to the fixture congestion caused by their deep runs in several competitions), in which the Turin side also came out on top.